Peterquio/Peterquio/README.md

-# 👋 Hi, I'm Diego Morgado, a.k.a.
+# 👋 Hi, I'm Diego, a.k.a.
 Petérquio

 🎓 Technical School **Professor in Automation and Control**, with experience guiding students in the development of **dozens of real-world projects**.
 &nbsp;  *🎓 Professor em Escola Técnica de **Automação e Controle**, com experiência orientando alunos no desenvolvimento de **dezenas de projetos reais**.*